nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Appendix E: Instructions for Manual Testing

-{Someone shall give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+The instructions below are for the manual testing of the program.

+### Launching and Exiting the Program